freenas/freenas-docs/userguide/booting.rst

    Enter an option from 1-11: 1
    1) em0
    Select an interface (q to quit): 1
-   Reset network configuration (y/n) n
+   Remove the current settings of this interface?
+(This causes a momentary disconnec tion of the network.) (y/n) n
    Configure interface for DHCP? (y/n) n
    Configure IPv4? (y/n) y
    Interface name:     (press enter, the name can be blank)